Guidelines for Sharing in Classic/Basic

 - Expenses Not Shared—Procedures directly related to the termination of a living, unborn child and/or removal of the living, unborn child from the mother due to an ectopic pregnancy are not shared (e.g. methotrexate, salpingectomy, salpingostomy), unless the removal of the child from its ectopic location was for the primary purpose of saving the life of the child or improving the health of the child.

-- Adopted Child—Medical expenses of the birth mother and an adopted child, for which the adopting parents (both a husband and wife) are liable and which are not from a “condition existing before membership” (see Section II.E), are shareable the same as other maternity needs, less any credit amount to which the member is entitled under the federal adoption income tax credit due solely to those medical expenses.
+- Adopted Child—Medical expenses of the birth mother and an adopted child, for which the adopting parents (both a husband and wife) became liable while members and which are not from a “condition existing before membership” (see Section II.E), are shareable the same as other maternity needs (e.g. two-person membership required).
+The shareable amount will be reduced by any credit which the member is entitled under the federal adoption income tax credit due solely to those medical expenses.
 However, if the parents had reason to know of a physical condition which the adopted child had prior to the adopting parents being legally responsible for the child’s expenses, or prior to his effective date within his parents’ membership, it will be considered a “condition that existed before membership” under Section VII.

 - Early Maternity Sharing—If a maternity care provider will reduce the normal charges if a member prepays some or all of the bill, we will consider sharing prior to the birth the cost of some of the services to the mother, e.g. hospital or birthing center, physician or midwife, and a doula (up to $500), but not services for the baby or other services for the mom such as blood and lab work, ultrasounds, chiropractic, anesthesia, massage, or progesterone.
 The member must request an estimate from the provider and submit it with the Need Processing Form, whether submitting the need via postal mail or online via your Samaritan Dashboard.
 If the resulting bills are less than the prepaid amount, the member must contact Member Services who will advise where to send the surplus.